Bringing discovery to life

-1. Recruit star research talent to Georgia’s universities.
-They’re GRA Eminent Scholars, and they typically arrive with research teams and millions of dollars in grants.
+1. Recruiting brilliant researchers to Georgia’s universities.
+They form the Academy of GRA Scientists, and they typically arrive with research teams and millions of dollars in grants.
 While here, they attract more private and public research dollars.

-2. Upgrade lab infrastructure.
-GRA provides sophisticated tools and updates facilities to help researchers win more grants.
-GRA also makes it possible for all university scientists in Georgia to share high-tech instruments and equipment.
+2. Investing smartly in sophisticated lab technologies.
+GRA adds equipment and updates facilities to help researchers win more grants.
+GRA also makes it possible for all university scientists in Georgia to share high-tech instruments.

-3. Help launch and grow companies.
+3. Turning more inventions into products.
 GRA provides seed funding and guidance to help university researchers move promising discoveries to the marketplace.
 And GRA Venture Fund provides more investment and counsel to high-potential startups.

 GRA’s ROI on Georgia’s investment